ome/omero-documentation/omero/developers/Web/CreateApp.rst

 Exploring the app
 -----------------

-The newly created app is well-documented within the code itself to explain how the app is working.
+The working of the newly created app is well-documented within the code itself.

 Briefly, the app supports a single URL defined in ``urls.py`` which maps to the ``index`` function within ``views.py``.
 This uses the connection to OMERO, ``conn`` to load the current user's name and